rollyourown-xyz/ryo-gitea/README.md

-# ryo-gitea-standalone
+# ryo-gitea

-Deploy a standalone Gitea git server using Ansible, Packer and Terraform.
+Deploy a Gitea git server using Ansible, Packer and Terraform.